Center for Pet Safety Harness Test & Sleepypod Clickit. Click image to enlarge

-Luckily the Clickit is now officially on sale in Canada priced between $90 and $100, depending on the size.
+Luckily the Clickit is on sale in Canada priced between $100 and $130, depending on the size.
 However, because of the harness’s popularity, there could be wait-lists for delays before your order arrives.

 Since most pickups and SUVs are quite high off the ground, getting larger pets in and out comfortably and without throwing out your back is a challenge.
 There are several options out there, but the Pet Gear line of foldable ramps are light, easy to set up, have built-in handles and slip-resistant covers.
 Obviously, things like size and complexity means the prices vary, but figure about $150 on average.

 When our old dog needed serious surgery on his knees, the worst part was keeping him calm while trying to get him up and down stairs, or into our car for follow-up vet visits while things were healing.
 The vet techs suggested using a towel as a sling to help keep his rear-end supported, which worked but was hard to handle and grip.
 This Up and Out lift harness from Kyjen would have been perfect for us, especially if his limping had become permanent.
 Would be ideal for older dogs who have trouble jumping up high.
 About $25 from several sources.